jamestbest/ARM/README.md

   - Random mode where the user enters a 4 character seed that is used to populate the grid
   - Saving & loading of the grids
   - Simulation of the grid i.e. counting neighbours and updating new alt grid
+  - Helper memory functions such as memset & memcpy

 ### BTS
 #### Malloc & Free